egordoe/async-api-comparison/README.md

 # async-api-comparison

-The intention of this repository is to get a practical comparison of different Java and Scala frameworks of organizing collaborative work of multiple asynchronous tasks, like
+The intention of this repository is to get a practical comparison of different Java and Scala frameworks of organizing collaborative work of multiple asynchronous tasks, including
-* mapping task result
+* mapping task result (`map()`)
-* starting a new async tasks as the initial task is done
+* starting a new async task as the initial task is done (`flatMap()`)
-* zipping the results of 2 tasks
+* zipping the results of 2 tasks (`zip()`)
 * etc.

-The comparison is made by implementing the same scenario (is described below) and the comparison focuses only on the stylistic facet of the APIs, mainly concerning of the stylistic aspect of the frameworks (code readability, maintainability, verboseness, how error prone it is, etc.)
+The comparison is made by implementing the same sample scenario (described below) and it focuses only on the stylistic facet of the API, mainly concerning of aspects such as code readability, maintainability, verboseness, how error prone the code we get, etc.)

-The sample scenario is very basic but still able to reveal some shortcomings that frameworks have.
+The sample scenario is very basic.

 ![Alt](http://dl.dropboxusercontent.com/u/100788417/images/async_frameworks.jpeg)

-The scenario consists of 3 asynchronous stages
+It consists of 3 stages

-* Start asynchronously 2 parallel tasks F1 and F2
+* 2 initial tasks F1 and F2 which produce some integers
-* As either F1 or F2 is done, the task result is processed in some way
+* As result of F1 or F2 is available, the corresponding result is mapped to some other value (multiplied by 10, for instance)
-* Finally, as the both results of F1 and F2 are processed, they are combined together by one more asynchronous task
+* Finally, as the both results of F1 and F2 are available and mapped, they are combined together and they both passed as an input to third task F3

 The scenario above is currently implemented using